First Time DUI Lawyer in Cumming

 Penalties for First Time DUI

-A first DUI offense is considered a misdemeanor.
+As stated before, first DUI offense is considered a misdemeanor.
 Sentencing for a first time DUI may include up to $1,000 fine and jail time of up to one year.
 If your BAC was .08 or over, there is a mandatory sentence of 24 hours in jail.
 First-time offenders are also sentenced to a minimum of 40 hours of community service and probation of up to one year.
 During your probation, you will most likely be required to complete additional conditions like attending AA or NA meetings, take random urinalysis tests, and to avoid alcohol or drugs.
 This means no drinking even while at home and avoiding social events where alcohol is present.

 The Department of Driver’s Services will suspend your license for one year after a DUI conviction.
 You will have only ten days to request a hearing to appeal the suspension, otherwise, your license is automatically revoked.
 If you want to drive at all during the term of suspension, you will have to apply for a Limited Driving Permit and prove that it is necessary for you to drive.
 The Limited Driving Permit will allow you to drive to work, school, alcohol programs, and other limited locations.
 Once the suspension has passed, you do not automatically get your license back.
 You will need to apply to have your license reinstated by calling the Department of Driver’s Services, visiting a driver’s license office that offers reinstatement, or by requesting your reinstatement in writing.